-The color and clarity grades of a diamond play an important role in how the diamond return fire, scintillation, and/or brilliance.
-Being considered as two of the 4Cs for assessing the overall quality of a diamond, color and clarity are two critical factors to consider before buying a diamond.
+A diamond's color and clarity grades play an important role in how the diamond return fire, scintillation, and/or brilliance.
+Being considered two of the 4Cs for assessing the overall quality of a diamond, color and clarity are two critical factors to consider before buying a diamond.

-- The color chart in white diamonds ranges from D (colorless) to Z (light faint yellow) and the clarity chart ranges from Flawless (FL) to Included 3 (I3).
+- The color in white diamonds ranges from D (colorless) to Z (light faint yellow), and the clarity ranges from Flawless (FL) to Included 3 (I3).

-- While clarity is an important factor, color is given a higher preference over clarity because it affects the entire body of a diamond as opposed to inclusions that may be present in a few spots of a diamond.
-Therefore, when compromising on clarity versus color, prioritize color (learn more here on how to prioritize the 4cs).
+- While clarity is an important factor, color is given a higher preference over clarity because it affects the entire body of a diamond instead of inclusions that may be present in a few spots of a diamond.
+Therefore, prioritize color when compromising on clarity versus color (learn more here on how to prioritize the 4cs).

-- In terms of clarity, Flawless to VVS clarity diamonds are amazing only if budget is not an issue, otherwise, VS1/VS2 are also excellent options.
+- In terms of clarity, Flawless to VVS clarity diamonds are amazing only if budget is not an issue; otherwise, VS1/VS2 are also excellent options.
 SI1 and SI2 are good budget options.
-Avoid large black crystals and diamonds the clarity grade of which is based on clouds (learn more here on diamond clarity).
+Avoid large black crystals and diamonds.
+The clarity grade is based on clouds (learn more here on diamond clarity).

 The chart below attempts to break down a few scenarios for buyers to consider while deciding between color and clarity: